A Low Effort Approach to Structured CNN Design Using PCA: Introduction

-\textbf{The Practical Problem with Current Model Compression Methods} The field of model compression explores ways to prune a network post training in order to remove redundancy, resulting in highly compressed networks.
-However, most of these techniques involve multiple time and compute intensive iterations to find an optimal threshold for compression, making it very impractical to compress large networks \cite{lecun1990optimal}, \cite{comp-aware}, \cite{jaderberg2014speeding}.
-In this paper, an iteration refers to the entire procedure of training or retraining a network, instead of a forward and backward pass on a mini-batch.
+\textbf{Practical Problems with Current Model Compression Methods:} The field of model compression explores ways to prune a network post training in order to remove redundancy.
+However, most of these techniques involve multiple time and compute intensive iterations to find an optimal threshold for compression, making it impractical to compress large networks \cite{lecun1990optimal}, \cite{comp-aware}, \cite{jaderberg2014speeding}.
+An iteration here is referred to as the entire procedure of training or retraining a network, instead of a forward and backward pass on a mini-batch.
 Most standard pruning techniques broadly follow the methodology outlined in the flowchart in Fig. \ref{fig:std_cht}.
-They start with a pretrained network and prune the network layer by layer, finding a threshold for pruning in each layer empirically.
-This pruning threshold modulates the fraction of pruning performed at each iteration that, in turn, affects the accuracy, which is estimated by retraining.
+They start with a pre-trained network and prune the network layer by layer, empirically finding a threshold for pruning in each layer.
+The pruning threshold modulates the fraction of pruning performed at each iteration and that, in turn, affects the accuracy, which is estimated by retraining.
 This results in the two loops shown in the figure.
-Loop 2 iterates to find a suitable pruning threshold for a layer, and Loop 1 repeats the entire process for each layer.
+Loop 1 iterates to find a suitable pruning threshold for a layer, and Loop 2 repeats the entire process for each layer.
 Since these loops are multiplicative, and each iteration involves retraining the whole network, pruning a network becomes many times more time and compute intensive than training it.
-There are some methods that require only one of the two loops \cite{molchanov2016pruning}, \cite{nisp}, but that still results in a large number of retraining iterations for state of the art networks.
+Some methods require only one of the two loops \cite{molchanov2016pruning}, \cite{nisp}, but that still results in a large number of retraining iterations for state of the art networks.
 Furthermore, the resulting thresholds are not explainable, and therefore can not usually be justified or predicted with any degree of accuracy.